 Although a single storey home is safer for young children, having another level to utilise is vital for many growing families.
 It is important to consider not only what your life looks like now, but try to picture what is on the cards in the future.
 As hard as it is to know what the future holds, when it comes to designing a home it is crucial to picture what you want your life to look like.
 Future you could be craving that privacy a double storey home could provide in years to come!

 Although a single storey design comes with economic benefits, to meet the requirements you have for your new home, you might need a generous piece of land.
 And, a block of land for a single storey home may come at a higher cost as you have to spread out rather than build upwards.

 You may also just prefer the grandness of a two-storey home.
 And, if that is what you think of when you picture your dream home, it’s important to honour those feelings.
 With that being said, you don’t have to compromise on grandness and luxury in single storey homes if you choose the right builder.

-The Tana and Yuma by Residential Attitudes are also two of our favourites.
+The Yardstick and Yuma by Residential Attitudes are also two of our favourites.
 With slightly different design approaches, both homes create an effortless flow between spaces and incorporates their outdoor living areas with indoor spaces.

 You could also consider a roof deck on a single storey build.
-This removes the dilema of an entertaining area taking up valuable space in your home design.
+This removes the dilemma of an entertaining area taking up valuable space in your home design.
 If roof decking is something you might consider, take a look at the Santa Monica and Villa Terrazza, which both take full advantage of a rooftop space to create a relaxing environment.